The following are the top 10 machine learning algorithms examples based on popularity and real-world usage.

 - To help Gerber Products decide whether or not to use PVC in their baby products

 - Identify at-risk patients and disease trends with Guardian, a tool developed by Rush University Medical Centre

 The decision tree algorithm falls into either Classification Trees or Regression Trees.
 Classification trees are the default and used to split data into different classes based on the response variable.
 Regression Trees are used when the target variable is continuous or numerical.
 This is typically used in a predictive nature.
 Because of the nature of the algorithm, if your data has errors, so will your decision tree.
-It’s best suited towards extensive, meticulously correct data.
+These classification problems mena it’s best suited to extensive, meticulously correct data.